Sandrah01/CUSTOMER-SEGMENTATION/README.md

 7. Occupation categorical {0,1,2} Category of occupation of the customer.
 0=unemployed / 1=employee/oficial / 2=management or self-employed

 8. Settlement size categorical {0,1,2} The size of the city that the customer lives in.
 0=small / 1=mid-size / 2=big

+we are going to check the following:
+1. How the customers income influence what they buy.
+2. The category of customers.
+3. Correlation between custmers age and income.